Boko Haram video: My daughter still alive – Leah’s father – The Sun Nigeria

 But Sharibu said: “I also saw the video.
 I saw it.
 I heard it concerning my daughter.

-“I believe Leah is alive.
-Leah is alive.
-I believe my daughter is still alive.”

-Asked what assurance he had that his daughter is still alive, Sharibu further said a close look at the video would reveal that Taku was not willing to mention that Leah was dead.
+Asked what assurance he had that his daughter was still alive, Sharibu further said a close look at the video would reveal that Taku was not willing to mention that Leah was dead.

 “If you listen to that video very carefully, you will know that the woman was not willing to mention that Leah is dead.

-Sharibu, however, pleaded with the Federal government to do something in order to secure the release of Leah, even as he said he was leaving everything in the hands of God.
+He however pleaded with the Federal Government to do something in order to secure the release of Leah, even as he said he was leaving everything in the hands of God.

+The presidency too had last Friday dispelled claim that Leah was dead.

+In its reaction to the said video, Federal Government said efforts were on to secure her release.

 Leave a Reply